Mac Brandt

 Mac Brandt is an American actor best known for his roles as C.O.
-Mack Andrews on the Fox crime drama Prison Break (2005–06), and as Mac Sullivan on the Audience Network sports drama Kingdom (2014–17).
+Mack Andrews on the Fox crime drama Prison Break (2005–2006), and as Mac Sullivan on the Audience Network sports drama Kingdom (2014–2017).

 He is a native of the Lombard, Illinois area and a 1998 graduate of Montini Catholic High School, where he served as the president of student government and starting nose guard of the football team.
+He has a theater degree from Columbia College Chicago.

+In 2025, Brandt made his Broadway debut in Good Night, and Good Luck, starring George Clooney and directed by David Cromer, who was Brandt's instructor in college.